-Several of the Teacher/Staff interview questions for teachers are designed to be directly recorded on the Adapted FACTS - Part A to streamline the process of creating the Summary Statement.
+Several of the Teacher/Staff interview questions for teachers are designed to be directly recorded on the Adapted FACTS - Part A to streamline the process of creating the Summary Statement by completing the context analysis and providing information about student strengths and problem behavior.
+The remaining questions will provide more information to aid in the behavior planning.
+They will be recorded on the Teacher/Staff Interview Form.
+The Teacher/Staff Interview Form Template is provided at the end of the chapter for your use.
 The chart below provides information about recording information from staff interviews.